ex4722/ctf-writeups/battelle/holy_grail/README.md

     vuln = vuln.callers[0]
 ```

-Now that we have a path to a vuln function we just need to pass or fail the strcmp's to get a buffer overflow.
-The paramter to the strcmp is a pointer to a pointer so using read we can get the string in the binary.
-The code for this part if really ugly so be sure to check out the other writeups.
+Now that we have a path to a vuln function we just need to pass or fail the strncmp's to get a buffer overflow.
+The parameter to the strncmp is a pointer to a pointer so using read we can get the string in the binary.
+The code for this part is really ugly so be sure to check out the other writeups.
 We can also grab the buffer size by checking the stack size
 ```python
 func_list = func_list[::-1][1:]